-The COD authors; including faculty members (full time and joint academic appointees), teaching assistants, interns, and students have contributed to 438 publications since 2010.
-The remarkable growth is observed from one publication in the year 2011 to about 112 publications in 2021.
-Out of the published works, one-fourth were made with students' contributions.
+The COD authors; including faculty members (full time and joint academic appointees), teaching assistants, interns, and students have contributed to 584 publications since 2010.
+The remarkable growth is observed from one publication in the year 2011 to about 135 publications in 2022.
+Out of the published works, thirty percent (n=175) were made with contributions from students.

-This "Scientific Publications" Booklet is divided into three parts; the first section presents the bibliographic detail of publications by year, including the title, authors and the source.
+This "Scientific Publications" Booklet is divided into four parts; the first section presents the bibliographic detail of publications by year, including the title, authors and the source.
 In order to identify the authors affiliated with COD, the names of the authors are written in bold and italic format.
 The segregation of publications by broad "Subject" categories along with abstracts has been presented in the second section.
-While the last section provides the "Author Index".
+The third section provides the "Author Index".
 These sections help to understand the research trends and pattern of publications in the field of Dentistry.
 The "Subject Index" identifies the preferred areas of research.
+The fourth section provides "Research Themes and Interests" of COD Researchers.